 In accordance with Pampa´s Nomination Policy, the Nomination Committee will assist the Board of Directors and the Shareholder´s Meeting in the nomination and appointment of the members of the Board, according to the requirements and procedures set forth in the applicable rules and regulations in force in Argentina, Pampa´s Bylaws and the Rules of the Committee.

 The Nomination Committee reports to Pampa’s Board of Directors and will consist of three regular members and equal or lower number of alternate members.
-The President of the Committee shall be independent as established for such purposes by the Argentine Securities Commission.
+The President of the Committee shall be independent according to the criteria stipulated by the Argentine National Securities and Exchange Commission.

 At present, Pampa’s Nomination Committee is composed as follows: